rust-lang/reference/src/items/implementations.md

 ## Generic Implementations

-An implementation can take type and lifetime parameters, which can be used in the rest of the implementation.
-Type parameters declared for an implementation must be used at least once in either the trait or the implementing type of an implementation.
-Implementation parameters are written directly after the `impl` keyword.
+An implementation can take [generic parameters] which are written directly after the `impl` keyword.
+The parameters can be used in the rest of the implementation.
+Type and const parameters must be used at least once in either the trait or the implementing type of an implementation.
+Lifetime parameters do not need to be used unless they appear in an [associated type].

 ```rust
 # trait Seq<T> { fn dummy(&self, _: T) { } }